 IV.B.1.
-The program must integrate the following ACGME Competencies into the curriculum:

-IV.B.1.a) Professionalism

-Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
-(Core)

-IV.B.1.b) Patient Care and Procedural Skills

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
-In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

-IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in care that is: (Core) IV.B.1.b).(1).(a).(i) culturally sensitive; (Core) IV.B.1.b).(1).(a).(ii) situationally sensitive; and, (Core) IV.B.1.b).(1).(a).(iii) specific to the particular patient/family needs.
-(Core)
+The program must integrate the following ACGME Competencies into the curriculum: IV.B.1.a) Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core) IV.B.1.b) Patient Care and Procedural Skills centered, eq and Intent: Quality patient care is safe, effective, timely, efficient, patient- uitable, and designed to improve population health, while reducing per In addition, there should be a focus on improving the clinician's well-being o improve patient care and reduce burnout among residents, fellows, and hysicians.
+IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core)

-IV.B.1.b).(1).(b) Fellows must demonstrate competence in care that is accurate in diagnosis and treatment care options and based on best practice and standards of practice.
-(Core) practice. (cole)
+IV.B.1.b).(1).(a) Fellows must demonstrate competence in and the ability to provide appropriate and effective consultation in the context of blood banking/transfusion medicine services, including: IV.B.1.b).(1).(a).(i) accreditation, regulatory issues, and requirements; ^(Core) IV.B.1.b).(1).(a).(ii) blood ordering, blood product indications, and transfusion practices; ^(Core) IV.B.1.b).(1).(a).(iii) cellular therapy; (Core) IV.B.1.b).(1).(a).(iv) consultation with patients and/or families on specific donation or transfusion issues (e.g., when directed donation may not be appropriate and why); ^(Core) IV.B.1.b).(1).(a).(v) coordinating quality and safety for donors and patients; ^(Core)